MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/overview-architectures.md

 The reference architecture is secure by design.
 It uses a multilayered security approach to overcome common data exfiltration risks that are raised by customers.

-This article on how to connect to environments securely via Azure Bastion host and jump boxes.
+This article on how to [connect to environments privately](connect-to-environments-privately.md) via Azure Bastion host and jump boxes.

 ## Frequently asked questions